About Our Chapter

 While the industry itself has been through a transition, the chapter was able to maintain the same counsel and contract lobbyist —the same two individuals for around 20 years — to advise us on legislative and regulatory matters and to coordinate member company responses under the umbrella of the chapter.
 This consistent presence before the Pennsylvania General Assembly and regulatory agencies like the Pennsylvania Department of Environmental Protection (DEP) and Public Utility Commission (PUC) has allowed the chapter to maintain its relationships and contacts.
 The chapter has become the "go-to" voice for the water industry in Pennsylvania because we have always provided our legislators and regulators with timely information and assistance to help solve regional water and wastewater issues throughout the Commonwealth.
 Speaking with one voice in a professional manner is what we do best.

 The chapter provides a vehicle for expressing the position of regulated investor-owned water supply utilities in Pennsylvania on such legislative and regulatory developments through correspondence, testimony, participation on regulatory advisory committees, etc. before the General Assembly and regulatory agencies.
-For more info, contact David Lewis at firstname.lastname@example.org.
+For more info, contact JT Hand at firstname.lastname@example.org.

 Annually, the chapter holds a Legislative Breakfast (usually in February), Annual Meeting & Awards Luncheon (coinciding with "Water Week" in May), Customer Service Seminar (fall) and Holiday Luncheon (December).